 The fact that each attack is highly-targeted means that a lot of expense is entailed by a Mirage infection.
 This high cost shows that Mirage attacks usually only aim at high-value targets that the Chinese government wishes to undermine or from which to steal technology.

-Remote Access Trojan threats
+Dealing with Remote Access Trojan threats

-RATs combine with other malware to keep themselves hidden, which means that installing antivirus software on your computers isn’t enough to prevent hackers controlling your system with these methods.
+RATs combine with other malware to keep themselves hidden, which means that installing antivirus software on your computers isn’t enough to prevent hackers from controlling your system with these methods.
 Investigate intrusion detection systems in order to defeat this hacker strategy.

 Have you experienced a network intrusion that resulted in damage or loss of data?
 Have you implemented an intrusion prevention strategy to head off the RAT problem?
 Leave a message in the Comments section below to share your experiences.